 Thunder and lightning occur at roughly the same time although you see the flash of lightning before you hear the thunder.
 This is because light travels much faster than sound.

 Lightning happens when the negative charges (electrons) in the bottom of the cloud are attracted to the positive charges (protons) in the ground.

-The accumulation of electric charges has to be great enough to overcome the insulating properties of air.
-When this happens, a stream of negative charges pours down towards a high point where positive charges have clustered due to the pull of the thunderhead.
+The accumulation of electric charges must be great enough to overcome the insulating properties of the air.
+When this happens, a stream of negative charges pours down toward a high point where positive charges have clustered due to the pull of the thunderhead.

 The connection is made and the protons rush up to meet the electrons.
-It is at that point that we see lightning and hear thunder.
+It is at this point that we see lightning and hear thunder.
 A bolt of lightning heats the air along its path causing it to expand rapidly.
-Thunder is the sound caused by rapidly expanding air.
+Thunder is the sound caused by the rapidly expanding air.